Tuesday, December 15, 2020

 By the way, postage is not prohibitive.

 Peles and Pelisor were returned to King Michael in 2006.
 The Romanian royal family leases the castles to the Romanian government.
-Unfortunately, the book is in Romanian only but do not be dissuaded as the photographs, historical and modern, more than makeup for the lack of an English text.
+Unfortunately, the book is in Romanian only.

 The book is currently priced at 78 leis.
 A bargain.